moinejf/abc2svg/README.md

 (you may use `--depth=1` if you don't want the full `git` history)

-Then, building in done using the tool [ninja](https://ninja-build.org/).
+Then, building is done using the tool [ninja](https://ninja-build.org/).
 You may do it:

 - without minification